biola/biola-logs/README.md

 config.log_formatter = ::Logger::Formatter.new
 ```

-To log `session_id`, `request_id` (or uuid), and `host` you need to add the following custom variables to payload in your controller.
+To log `session_id`, `request_id` (or uuid), and `host_name` you need to add the following custom variables to payload in your controller.
 The `Headers` generator will pull these custom variables out and add them to the hash passed to lograge's `custom_options` config method.

 ```ruby
 # app/controllers/application_controller.rb